deantaylor-deputy/aws-study-group/EC2-SAA/Questions.md

 > [!note]- Answer
 > Hibernation preserves the in-memory state (RAM) of the instance, allowing for faster startup and resumption of processes.

-## 9. Public IP

-**Q: What's the main advantage of hibernating an EC2 instance instead of stopping it?**

-> [!note]- Answer
-> When you stop an EC2 instance, it loses its public IP address.
-When you start the instance again, it is assigned a new public IP address.
-This means the public IP address of an EC2 instance can change over time.

-## 8. Elastic IP

-**Q: What's the main advantage of hibernating an EC2 instance instead of stopping it?**

-> [!note]- Answer
-> - It's static and doesn't change when you stop and start your instance.
-> - You can easily remap it to another instance in case of instance failure.
-> - You retain the IP address as long as you want, even if not associated with a running instance.
-> - It allows for DNS stability in your applications.